Runtime-Terror-22105/swerve-showcase/README.md

 ## SHOWCASE VIDEO: https://www.youtube.com/watch?v=VUyIV2vnNWE
 Welcome to the project page for the **FTC Independent Suspension Coaxial Swerve Drive**!
 This project, developed by FIRST TECH CHALLENGE Team #22105 Runtime Terror, is the FIRST (pun intended 😉) ever FIRST drivetrain with three degrees of freedom: each wheel can independently rotate on the pitch and yaw axis while also moving up and down.
 FTC Swerves have only been created by less than 50 teams, and a suspension version has never been done in FTC or FRC.

-This unique drivetrain allows for full maneuvaribility in all directions, while maintaining full power unlike a Mecanum drive.
+This unique drivetrain allows for full maneuverability in all directions, while maintaining full power unlike a Mecanum drive.
 The suspension allows for easy travel over rough terrain (our prediction for the Into the Deep FTC season), and consistent odometry tracking.

 ---